joviprata/joviprata/README.md

 </div>

+Welcome to my profile!
 I'm a former intern at EscalaXZ and a Computer Science student at the University of Brasilia.<br/>
 During my internship at EscalaXZ and WeDoCare (two partner companies working in the same establishment under supervision of Felipe Yani and Renato Dias, for clients like Cátia Damasceno) I learned and applied aspects of programming and marketing.
 Facebook Ads, Make (former Integromat), Manychat, N8N, AWS, Metabase dashboards...
 I used several tools for the purpose of reducing time spent doing repetitive tasks, increasing the number of leads and sales, and gathering valuable information so that we can better direct our money investments on more profitable ad campaigns.<br/>
 My programming career started when I took the Python Course from Hashtag Treinamentos, where I learned several things from basic to advanced Python programming, including APIs and JSON, SQL, and data analysis with Pandas.<br/>
 At my university, I learned perseverance with coding marathons like IEEExtreme 17.0, a 24-hour marathon, where I solved coding problems with C++ and Python languages.
 I also participated in other university marathons in a team with two other colleagues.